 How do I apply?

-Approval generally takes two to three business days, and funding upon approval can take as little as one business day.
+Approval generally takes two to three business days, and funding upon approval can take .
 If you don’t hear back within three business days, follow up with QuickBooks online via email, live chat or phone.

 What documents do I need to apply?